-We understand that many visitors to this area don't have a lot of practice driving in winter conditions, but it's important that you educate yourself on safety tips before you arrive and are caught in a snowstorm.
+We understand that many visitors to this area don't have a lot of practice in Lake Tahoe winter driving conditions, but it's important that you educate yourself on safety tips before you arrive and are caught in a snowstorm.
 Don’t be that driver in Tahoe with just a tiny portion of defrosted glass!
 Scrape all the windows from front to back.
 And while you're at it, read though this list of important items to check before driving snowy roads.
 It could save you time, money or even your life!

 - Make sure your brakes, windshield wipers, defroster, heater and exhaust system are in top condition.